bokmann/RASK/readme.txt

 Second, if you just need configuration data for a new feature, you can add it to a yml file under config.
 Any yml file you add here will have its values by environment available at Global.<filename>.<propertyname>/  This is courtesy of the very cool 'Global' gem.

 To support each environment, you can also add a group to the Gemfile.
 Any group with the current environment name will be automatically loaded.

+Environment Key
+If you don't like the name RAKE_ENV, you can change it in one spot.
+Perhaps you want to have several apps coexisting, or make the key name MYCOOLAPP_ENV, or something similar... just open the app/environment_key.rb file and change it.

 Logging